andyweaves/databricks-audit-logs/README.md

 1. Clone the Github Repo using the repos for Git Integration (see the docs for AWS, Azure, GCP).
 2. Create a new DLT pipeline, linking to the dlt_audit_logs.py notebook (see the docs for AWS, Azure, GCP).
 You’ll need to enter the following configuration options:
-a) ```INPUT_PATH```: The cloud storage path that you’ve configured for audit log delivery.
+  * ```INPUT_PATH```: The cloud storage path that you’ve configured for audit log delivery.
 This will usually be a protected storage account which isn’t exposed to your Databricks users.
-b) ```OUTPUT_PATH```: The cloud storage path you want to use for your audit log Delta Lakes.
+  * ```OUTPUT_PATH```: The cloud storage path you want to use for your audit log Delta Lakes.
 This will usually be a protected storage account which isn’t exposed to your Databricks users.
-c) ```CONFIG_FILE```: The path to the audit_logs.json file once checked out in your repo.
+  * ```CONFIG_FILE```: The path to the audit_logs.json file once checked out in your repo.
 3. Note: once you’ve edited the settings that are configurable via the UI, you’ll need to edit the JSON so that you can add the configuration needed to authenticate with your INPUT_PATH and OUTPUT_PATH to the clusters object:
-a) For AWS add the instance_profile_arn to the aws_attributes object.
+  * For AWS add the instance_profile_arn to the aws_attributes object.
-b) For Azure add the Service Principal secrets to the spark_conf object.
+  * For Azure add the Service Principal secrets to the spark_conf object.
-c) For GCP add the google_service_account to the  gcp_attributes object.
+  * For GCP add the google_service_account to the  gcp_attributes object.
 4. Now you should be ready to configure your pipeline to run based on the appropriate schedule and trigger.
 Once it’s ran successfully, you should see something like this:

 ![image](https://user-images.githubusercontent.com/43955924/159453365-f8c0045d-45bb-46cf-a1ab-6b92ac640e3a.png)